Pacific National has a strong focus on improving the way we do business, that includes maximising the efficiency of our locomotives.

 Pacific National recognises the requirement to reduce greenhouse gas (GHG) and reducing fuel use and associated emissions is a high priority.

-Our CEO Dean Dalla Valle is currently Chair of FORG of Australia – a rail freight industry advocacy group established in 2015 to engage with government and key stakeholders on major public policy issues.
+Pacific National are members of FORG of Australia – a rail freight industry advocacy group established in 2015 to engage with government and key stakeholders on major public policy issues.

 Additionally, the Rail Industry Safety and Standards Board (RISSB) Code of Practice – Management of Locomotive Exhaust Emissions was published in December 2018, with all rail operators now committed to meeting the Code and reporting against the Code annually.